Multiferroicity in plastically deformed SrTiO3

 Critical thickness for magnetism in LAO/STO

 LaAlO3 and SrTiO3 are two non-magnetic insulating materials.
 After growing at least 4 unit cells of LAO on a STO substrate, the polar/nonpolar interface exhibits a number of interesting properties including a high mobility 2D conductivity, superconductivity below 100 mK, magnetism and an electric field-controlled metal-insulator and superconductor-insulator transition.
+We found that there is a critical thickness to the magnetism in this material, which means that the electronic reconstruction is essential for the magnetism.
+At the same time we found that disorder plays an important role in inducing the magnetism.

 With: Kathryn Moler, Harold Hwang @Stanford